 Despite their widespread use, manual expense reporting ultimately holds businesses back.
 Here are a few reasons to kill expense reports in your business:

-The reporting process typically requires an employee to record information on their purchases and one or more to review the document.
+The reporting process typically requires an employee to record information on their purchases and one or more to review the document (or Excel spreadsheet).
 It can take up hours of your team’s valuable time—even more of it if any mistakes are found.

 And contrary to popular belief, expense reports don't actually prevent expense reimbursement fraud.
 According to the Association of Certified Fraud Examiners, expense fraud costs businesses about $1,400 a month on average.